asam-ev/qc-baselib-py/README.md

 ASAM Quality Checker Framework.
 With it, users can create their own Checker Bundles or Report Modules in Python.

+**Disclaimer**: The current version is the release candidate `1.0.0rc1`.
+The first official release is expected to be in November.

 The library features the main interfaces needed to implement a module:

 - Configuration: for reading and writing QC Framework [configuration files](https://github.com/asam-ev/qc-framework/blob/main/doc/manual/file_formats.md#configuration-file-xml).